 So remember to follow the 2 golden rules - 1.
 Choose to patronise only trusted nail salons and 2.
 To bring your personal nail kit.
 After your nail session, request the salon to sterilise your personal nail tools the same way they would for their common salon tools since they would have the right equipment to do so.
 Even though your personal tools are your own, it would still be necessary to make sure they are properly maintained for hygiene purpose.

 Getting regular pampering sessions for your hand and feet really should be just that.
 Squeaky-clean nails, beautifully polished, throw in the hand/leg massages.
-Enjoy beautiful nails with peace of mind.
+Enjoy beautiful nails all year round with peace of mind.
 It’s in our hands.

 It's the time of the year again when you have to rack your brains to find the perfect gifts for your loved ones, and perhaps reward yourself too, for a year well done.